tfwright/spur/README.md

 Basic steps are

 1. Add Spur to your application deps
-2. Generate and run a migration that adds an activities table to your repo (see priv/test/migrations)
+2. Generate and run a migration that adds an "activities" table to your repo (see priv/test/migrations).
+To use a different table name, set the `activities_table_name` config.
 3. Add the following config:

     ```